openrocket/openrocket/docs/source/dev_guide/three_d_engine.rst

 continuous share of the render thread.

-Photo Studio uses the same scene and renderer in finished mode, but supplies its own camera semantics, background and light settings, animation, and optional flame, smoke, and spark effects.
-It runs a continuous render loop while active because particles and motion blur change with time.
+Photo Studio uses the same scene and renderer in finished mode, but supplies its own camera semantics, background and light settings, and optional flame, smoke, spark, and motion-blur effects.
+Those effects are deterministic snapshots; input and settings changes mark the panel dirty and schedule a fresh frame.

 Multi-Window and Platform Notes
 ===============================